Sustainable Landscape Management

 Trees and Shrubs

 The Association helps to care for the park’s shrubs and over 1,700 trees.
 The Association’s Horticulture staff regularly prunes trees and we also work with professional contractors to assist with larger pruning efforts.
-In the fall of 2015, the Esplanade Association implemented a complete new tree inventory and tagging system using the latest in cloud-based technology.
-This inventory informs our tree management program which will allow us to focus on long term tree care and preserving the park’s maturing canopy.
+In the fall of 2015, the Esplanade Association completed an updated tree inventory and tagging system using the latest in cloud-based technology.
+This inventory informs our tree care management and succession program which will allow us to focus on long-term tree care and preserving the park’s maturing canopy.

 In 2012 the Association began the park’s first composting program.
-All organic park debris is collected on site by our Horticulture staff and volunteers, then composted and returned to the park’s landscapes in the form of mulch, compost, or compost tea.
-Compost is used year-round in all of the Association’s planting and horticultural projects.
+Vegetative park debris (branches, leaves, weeds) is collected on site by our Horticulture staff and volunteers, then processed and returned to the park’s landscapes in the form of mulch, compost, or compost tea.
+Compost is used throughout the season in all of the Association’s horticultural initiatives.

-In the spring of 2013, EA began brewing compost tea and applying it to the Esplanade’s plants and soil.
+In the spring of 2013, EA began brewing and applying compost tea.
 Compost tea is a liquid extract made by steeping compost in water.
 Compost tea is brewed and applied to the landscape during the growing season, between March and November.
 It improves plant health and appearance by improving soil structure, adding beneficial organisms to the soil, building soil organic matter, and aiding in nutrient uptake.
 Compost tea also helps to protect plants from disease, decompacts soil, decreases run-off and leaching, and it’s all natural!
+Learn more about compost tea in our blog post, “What’s in that Tank?”.

-The health and structure of the park’s turf, perennials, trees, and shrubs are direct reflections of soil health.
+The health of the park’s turf, perennials, trees, and shrubs are direct reflections of soil health (structure and biodiversity).
 Heavy park use (foot traffic, driving or parking vehicles, and staging of materials) has left the park’s soil severely compacted.
 Soil compaction is a major threat to plant health in urban parks, reducing oxygen available for plants as well limiting their ability to absorb water.

-The EA is actively testing a variety of methods to restore turf and decompact soil.
+The EA is actively testing a variety of methods to decompact soil.
 From compost tea application to soil aeration in the form of air spading, we are working to restore the park’s soils every day.

 Invasive Plant Management

 The Esplanade’s shoreline is plagued by invasive plants.
 EA is working to manage invasive plant species through inventory and monitoring, as well as treatment and control.
-Invasive plants are plants that have been introduced into an environment in which they did not originate.
+The invasive plants are not native to the Northeast nor North America.
+Phragmites, Indigo bush, Porcelain berry, Bittersweet, are just a few.

-The Esplanade Association constantly works to control the spread of invasive species through selective cutting of invasive plants by hand or with machinery.
-The use of herbicides and pesticides are not allowed at the Esplanade because of the park’s proximity to the water; nor is pulling invasive plants allowed because of soil disruption which may lead to erosion.
+The Esplanade Association constantly works to control the spread of invasive species through the selective cutting of invasive plants by hand or with machinery.